noironetworks/cko/docs/user-guide/cno-additional-interfaces.md

 **&#9432;** ___NOTE:___ _when no match will be found for NAD prefix name in the NadVlanMap, Network Operator will create BD/EPGs for each VLAN defined in the FabricVlanPool `default` and FabricVlanPool in the namespace where NAD is created._

 If multiple application owners requires Network Operator to automate Cisco ACI configuration for their own CNF applications, you can assign VLAN ranges per application owner, and create dedicated FabricVlanPools for each of them in their respective namespaces.
-You can skip populating `default` FabricVlanPool by not providing `chained_cni_config.secondary_vlan` list nor `chained_cni_config.vlans_file` input file, and leverage only user created `FarbicVlanPool` resources.
+You can skip populating `default` FabricVlanPool by not providing `chained_cni_config.secondary_vlan` list nor `chained_cni_config.vlans_file` input file, and leverage only user created `FabricVlanPool` resources.

-#### 7.2.3 External router port attachment
+#### 8.2.3 External router port attachment

 Cisco ACI fabric acts as a layer 2 switched network for a Pod secondary interfaces.
 Routing to the other subnets will be performed on an external router that should be attached to the same VLAN.
 To automate attachment of an external gateway uplink to each EPG, the additional Custom Resource has been defined. `NetworkFabricConfiguration` is a CRD that matches label from `NadVlanMap` and AAEP where the external router is connected.